MeRaksha/webpack-dev-server-demo/README.md

 ```

 ### Using webpack-dev-server
 The webpack-dev-server provides a web server as well as live reloading.
-Adding the below configuration in the webpack configThis tells webpack-dev-server to serve the files from the dist directory on localhost:8080
+Adding the below configuration in the webpack config tells webpack-dev-server to serve the files from the dist directory on localhost:8080
 ```sh
   devServer: {
     static: './dist',